 Turning assumptions into hypotheses can be hard and confusing.
 But it shouldn’t be, because, in the end, a hypothesis is a statement you believe to be true about the riskiest assumption.
-In order to make it easier for you to formulate your marketing hypotheses, you should follow these 5 simple steps:
+In order to make it easier for you to formulate your marketing hypotheses, you should follow the following simple steps.

-2. Make sure your hypothesis is measurable.
-Don’t use ambiguous words and convert to a IF-THEN- BECAUSE statement.
+- Make sure your hypothesis is measurable.
+Don’t use ambiguous words and convert to a if-then-because statement.

-4. Ask yourself if you NEED to test that hypothesis.
-If it didn’t start from a risky assumption, then it might not be as solid as you think it is and you should not move forward to testing it.
+- Ask yourself if you need to test that hypothesis.
+If it didn’t start from a risky assumption, then it might not be as solid as you think it is and you should not move forward testing it.

 To have a better understanding of how this works, I’ll show you how we do it!

 After completing the first step, the elimination game begins.
-You need to take the best ideas, analyze them and see what is a good idea, what is not, and you could turn into a testing-worthy assumption.
+You need to analyse your ideas and pick the best ones that you can turn into a testing-worthy assumption.

-There are multiple ways to go from here, but what we like to do is to use the Assumption Map to prioritize and map the assumptions.
-This tool helps us categorize our assumptions based on importance and ease of implementation.
-So, after using this map we will be able to differentiate the critical assumptions from the not so critical ones and observe which ones we can validate with ease.
+There are multiple ways to go from here, but what we like to do is to use the assumption mapper to prioritise and map the assumptions.
+This tool helps us to categorise our assumptions based on importance and ease of implementation.
+After using this map we will be able to differentiate the critical assumptions from the not so critical ones and know which ones we can validate with ease.

-After eliminating the not that important and difficult to validate assumptions is time to translate them into hypotheses so that they can be tested.
+After eliminating the unimportant and difficult to validate assumptions, it is time to translate them into hypotheses, so they can be tested.

-Now that we know what hypothesis we need to test and we have an idea about what experiments we could run, we use the Experiment Design Matrix to choose the most relevant tactics for this particular case.
+Now that we know what hypothesis we need to test and we have an idea about what experiments we could run, we use an experiment design matrix to choose the most relevant tactics for this particular case.

-Last, but not least, we use the Experimentation Map to map out the different activities that lead to the validation of the experiment and that will further on lead to the execution of the project.
-Now all that’s left to do is:
+Last, but not least, we use an experimentation map to map out the different activities that lead to the validation of the experiment and that will further on lead to the execution of the project.

-All in all, the road from assumption to hypothesis to experiment is a long one and it can sometimes be difficult to keep on the right track.
-What is important to keep in mind is:
+Long story short, the road from assumption to hypothesis to experiment is a long one and it can sometimes be difficult to keep on the right track.
+What is important important to keep in mind:

 - Only the riskiest assumptions should be considered and turned into hypotheses.